A good education helps keep incarceration rates in check.

 In the past, Polk County Sheriff’s deputies had to transport prisoners from the old jail to court appearances in the then courthouse (now the Government Center).
 During busy periods, three and four deputies at a time were tied up with those duties for most, if not all of the day.

-Page 2 of 2 - The $6.7 million needed to construct the Justice Center was paid for in cash from funds that had been accrued over several years as Polk County commissioners prepared for a major building project that they knew was going to be needed.
+The $6.7 million needed to construct the Justice Center was paid for in cash from funds that had been accrued over several years as Polk County commissioners prepared for a major building project that they knew was going to be needed.
 Thus, there is no debt against the Justice Center.

 A lasting benefit of the Northwest Regional Corrections Center project is that the three county partners in TCCC are set for virtually any foreseeable jail needs for the next 40 years.
 The Polk County Justice Center provides the same benefit for the County Attorney’s Office, the public defenders, the District Court, Court Administration and for the TCCC probation and administrative offices all of which are located there.